This video is all about this trope and how it applies to video games.

 The deer player characters of The Endless Forest seem like perfectly normal deer from the back...but they have human faces.

-The character models in Fire Emblem: Awakening are apparently missing their feet, apparently due to some design decision.
+The character models in Fire Emblem Awakening are apparently missing their feet, apparently due to some design decisionnote 3D feet that aren't butt-ugly blocks would have added more polygons than the 3DS has the graphical grunt for, if you were wondering..
 More than one reviewer was acutely bothered by this.
+They actually had more than enough power to pull off some decent feet instead of what we got.

 In one of the endings of Massmouth 2, the protagonist notes that he's creeped out by the way the Big Bad's face never seems to be facing away from him (due to the way the in-game sprites are drawn.)